QianyinLu/QianyinLu.github.io/content/First-blog.md

 Tags: Static, Pelican
 Slug: static-page
 Authors: Presnie Lu
-Summary: Static Site With Pelican
+Summary: Static Site with Pelican

 **This first blog will describe how to generate a static page using pelican and upload it to github.**